CFC Season (Cold, Flu, and Covid)

 We also believe that since we do see some frail patients whose immune systems are not as robust as others, that using hand sanitizer and a mask will help limit any symptom-free transmissions as much as is possible.
 After that, it turns to limit the aerosol created by our instruments.
 On the dental side of the office, we have invested in a comfortable intra-oral system that not only reduces the aerosols of the handpiece, it also provides a comfortable rest for the jaw and keeps the materials that come out of the tooth or what we restore the tooth with from going down the patient’s throat.
 Because it is lighted, it actually increases our speed of service as well!

 Outside of the mouth, we use air filtration units that recycle the air in our operators every 30 seconds, and the entire air of the office in just over 10 minutes.
-In addition to these safeguards, we go an extra mile or two by treating the air and surfaces of the office with ozone, UV light, and hydrochloric acid all of which destroys bacteria and viruses on contact.
+In addition to these safeguards, we go an extra mile or two by treating the air and surfaces of the office with ozone, UV light, and hydrochloric acid all of which destroy bacteria and viruses on contact.
 Your health and safety are important to us and we want you to not only feel safe getting the work you need to be done, but we also want you to actually BE safe.

 Our new office protocols: